rubyists/rubyists.github.com/_posts/2009-06-02-ruby-fcgi-on-1-9-x.markdown

 >   if (RSTRING_LEN(str) > 0)
 {% endhighlight %}

-You can also grab this as a diff from Pastr <a href="http://pastr.it/16176/diff">here</a>
+You can also grab this as a [diff from Pastr](ttp://pastr.it/16176/diff).